A Definition of Application Whitelisting

 Digital Guardian is a Leader in the 2017 Magic Quadrant for Data Loss Prevention.
 Read the report to understand how DLP solutions have evolved to provide advanced data protection.

-Learn about what GLBA means for data protection and how to achieve GLBA compliance in Data Protection 101, our series on the fundamentals of information security.What is Advanced Threat Protection (ATP)?
+Learn more about the different approaches to threat intelligence in Data Protection 101, our series on the fundamentals of data security.What is a SaaS Company?

-Learn more about advanced threat protection solutions and services in Data Protection 101, our series on the fundamentals of data security.
+Learn about what a Software as a Service, or SaaS, company is and why it may make sense for your organization in this week’s Data Protection 101, our series on the fundamentals of information security.